kushaldas/lym/docs/firewall.rst

     iptables -A FORWARD -j REJECT

 The first rules allows all incoming traffic on the `loopback` device.
+The second line allows packets related to an already established connection, or the cases where a packet is trying to reconnect.
 The last 3rd last line allows all outgoing packets, and the last 2 lines reject everything else which does not match the rules.
 If you want to view all the rules.